basarat/demo-typestyle/04-state/script.md

 * In addition to CSS Property names, the style object also takes a $nest property which allows you to style arbitrary child selectors (show $nest).
 * Every key in $nest is considered a selector.
 Any `&` in the selector will be replaced by the generated className (show `&`).
-* This allows us to use `&:hover` to add styles specific to the hover pseduo state.
+* This allows us to use `&:hover` to add styles specific to the hover pseduo class.

 As an example we will simply bump up the font size to 50 pixels when you hover over the div.